lsst-sqre/sqr-029/index.rst

 With the SAL mock experiment, we want to access the performance of our prototype implementation of the DM-EFD.

 In the following sections we explain the experiment we designed, how we produced messages for the SAL topics, and finally, we characterize the mean latency for a message from the time it was produced to the time InfluxDB writes it to the disk.
-Finally, we measure the InfluxDB throughput during the experiment.
+Finally, we measure the InfluxDB ingestion rate during the experiment.

 Designing the experiment